liubo110077/user_registration/README.md

 # Reference Documentation

 This application is a standard spring boot RESTful web service.
-Consumer can use this web service to register ,edit, read and (soft)delete single or multiple user(s).
+Consumer can use this web service to register, edit, read and (soft)delete single or multiple user(s).

 ****